India clinch T20 series with victory over Ireland

 |Scorecard

-India beat Ireland by 33 runs in Malahide to clinch the three-game Twenty20 international series.
+India beat Ireland by 33 runs in Malahide to clinch the three-match T20 series with a game to spare.

-Having put in to bat by the home side, the tourists finished their innings strongly to post 185-5, with Ruturaj Gaikwad top scoring with 58.
+Having been put in to bat by the home side, the tourists finished their innings strongly to post 185-5, with Ruturaj Gaikwad top scoring with 58.

 Andrew Balbirnie spearheaded Ireland's response, hitting an impressive 72 off 51 balls, but it was not enough as they finished on 152-8.